-During the Regulatory Year, the Company continued to improve the connections services provided to its customers, while also actively facilitating the development of competition from independent connections providers ("ICPs"), so providing increased choice to customers in the region.
-The Company continued to engage regularly with its connections customers in groups and individually, holding monthly customer surgeries, twice yearly customer events and contributing to national stakeholder forums and events.
+During the Regulatory Year, the Company continued to deliver its action plans to improve the connections services provided to its customers, whilst also actively facilitating the development of competition from independent connections providers ("ICPs").
+The Company continued to engage regularly with its connections customers in groups and individually, holding monthly customer surgeries, twice yearly customer stakeholder events and contributing to national stakeholder forums and events.